akolata/spring-cloud-config-demo/config-server/README.md

 > The default configuration also detects filesystem changes in local git repositories.
 In that case, the webhook is not used.
 However, as soon as you edit a config file, a refresh is broadcast.

-This didn't work using profile `native`.
+This didn't work using profile `native`. !!!

+In order to enable refreshing properties using 'native' profile, config locations must be outside.